Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 The advent1.txt ... advent4.txt files must be present when running the game.

-It must be compiled on a 128KB/512KB RAM Z80 machine (otherwise the Z80AS will fail to assemble the resulting assembler file, which is huge - ~ 20000 lines).
+It must be compiled on a 128KB/512KB RAM Z80 machine.

 To save a game use : save, suspend
 To restore a saved game : >advent r